vizZ/soundscreen/README.md

 Things to improve
 ---

+* Load CLIENT_ID and CLIENT_SECRET from a configuration file
 * Check for storage left when caching files
 * Add some nice exponential backoff mechanism to SyncService
 * Enable wallpaper scrolling